bobbyiliev/introduction-to-sql/ebook/en/content/014-unions.md

    ON CUSTOMERS.ID = ORDERS.CUSTOMER_ID;
    ```

-This would produce the following result
+This would produce the following result:

 ### The UNION ALL Clause
 The UNION ALL operator is used to combine the results of two SELECT statements including duplicate rows.